charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2018.md

 We also need to get **eslint** working.
 As a start, put **\*\*public/static\*\*** into **.eslintignore**.
 The goal is to be able to run the following command and have it come back quickly and cleanly: **eslint .**.
 If the command takes more than a few seconds to run, you probably need to add something else to **.eslintignore.**

+To run eslint: **eslint .**.
+You may need to:

+     npm i -g babel-eslint eslint-plugin-react

 ## systemd

 - cd server